SoryRawyer/monty/README.md

 purpose: I'd like a way to play music outside of itunes.
 Spotify doesn't necessarily have everything I'd listen to.

 rough outline of things to acheive with varying degrees of "I can do this":
-- create a cli for playing music
-  - pydub + pyaudio
 - create a docker image for this so I can put this wherever and have it *just work*
 - use google cloud (or something else) to store music remotely so I don't use all my disk space
 - create an API for getting/browsing music